-- The snake was cursed over all the other animals and would now crawl on its belly
+- The snake was cursed over all the other animals and would now crawl on its belly.

-- Enmity would exist between the serpent and mankind
+- Enmity would exist between the serpent and mankind.

-- Childbirth would be painful
+- Childbirth would be painful.

-- The woman was subjugated to her husband
+- The woman was subjugated to her husband.

-- The ground was cursed because of man and would now produce thorns
+- The ground was cursed because of man and would now produce thorns.

-- Mankind would have to do hard work in order to feed themselves
+- Mankind would have to do hard work in order to feed themselves.

+But couched within the consequences of sin was the promise in Genesis 3 15.
 At first glance, it seemed as though the sentence that was passed was completely hopeless.
 But a deeper study reveals the grace even in the midst of mankind’s punishment.

 There is a natural separation between the people of God and the devil.
 A built-in warning system.
 Even as early as these moments after the Fall, God gives the message of salvation.
 The promised Seed from the woman would bruise the head of the serpent.

-This verse is a reminder that God wants to save us.
+Genesis 3 15 is a reminder that God wants to save us.
 Even while we experience the consequences of our sin, God provides a message of hope.
 Redemption and victory are ours because we serve a risen Savior.
 What an awesome God!